-What was the first name of the Syntagma square ?
-Where did the name originate from ?
+What was the first name of the square and how did the name originate from ?

-Palace square was the name of the square because it was in front of King Otto’s Palace.
-In particular the construction of the square took place in 1834.
-Then Otto declared Athens as the capital of Greece.
-King Otto demanded that the buildings which were around the palace should have the same aesthetic.
-Immediately after the rise of the palace wealthy Athenians built their houses around the palace.
-The reason for this was because they wanted to live near to the king.
-Significantly the aesthetic of the area changed because of the construction of luxurious buildings at Syntagma square surroundings.
-More specifically such buildings were the houses of Skouloudi and Vourou (the current King George).
-Respectively the construction of the hotels Athens Plaza and Xenon to Filellinon street beautified the Athens center.
+The square was named “ Palace square”as it was in front of King Otto’s Palace.
+In 1834, when Otto declared Athens as a capital the square was constructed.
+The king Otto demanded that the buildings constructed around the palace have the same aesthetic.
+Immediately after the rise of the palace wealthy Athenians built their houses around the palace so as to be near the king.
+Luxurious buildings raised such as the houses of Skouloudi and Vourou- the current King George and “ Athens Plaza” respectively as well as the hotel “ Xenon” to Filellinon street.

-About the most modern facts which took place in Syntagma square
+About the most modern facts which took place to the square

 In 2010 and 2012 ‘’ Syntagma Square” the movement of ‘’ Indignatos” demonstrated against the policy of the Greek government and European Union.
 The economy was in fall while the unemployment rates were on a rise.
 The Greek government was obliged to be transformed and a ‘’ Unity Government” was formed.

 Buses: 040 (24 hours service from Monday to Sunday) , X14 ( 24 hours service on Saturday and Sunday), T4, T5, T3, X95 ( line Syntagma to Athens Airport, 24 hours service).